HakaiInstitute/jsp-data/README.md

 The annual_report_data_wrangle.Rmd script processes and joins the individual tables in the data folder so that annual comparisons can be made under the same assumptions and field methods.

 The Migration_Observations_Report.rmd reads in the data processed by the data_wrangle script, calculates statistics, produces figures, tables, and is where the report text can be written and compiled into a pdf report.
-The filtered and processed data that is used for interannual comparisons can be found in the processed_data folder.
+The filtered and processed data that is used for interannual comparisons can be found in the report_data folder.

 # Other files